lsaravia/mfsba/mfSBA_README.md

 **option**
    + N: Not normalize measure
    + S: Normalize measure -> SUM all the pixels and divide each pixel by that value
-   + D: Add 1 and normalize -> Add 1 to all the image then normalize
    + A: Normalize measure and save